The DRM Listed by dragonforce Ransomware Group

 The Doxxing and Identity-Chain Implications

 Ransomware leaks rarely stop at one company.
-A single exposed email or phone number from this breach can be combined with data from earlier incidents to build a complete picture of your life.
+A single exposed email or phone number from this claimed breach can be combined with data from earlier incidents to build a complete picture of your life.
 Attackers use automated tools to link your resort booking email to your social-media handles, children’s school accounts, and even gaming usernames.
 This identity-chain process turns isolated leaks into targeted doxxing campaigns where your home address, family members’ names, and daily routines become public.
 Credential leaks like this one frequently cascade into account takeovers, especially for gaming platforms popular with children, where stolen login details grant attackers persistent access and further personal data.

 Dragonforce’s Publicly Known Track Record